Painkillers: Information for patients and carers

 (NSAIDs)

-Ibuprofen (nurofen), Naproxen, Aspirin, Diclofenac, Celecoxib
+Ibuprofen (e.g. Nurofen), Naproxen, Aspirin, Diclofenac, Celecoxib

-These are used for pain, inflammation and fever
+Used for pain, inflammation and fever

 Can cause irritation or bleeding from the stomach or bowel and often are prescribed with medicines to protect the stomach lining (e.g. omeprazole, lansoprazole)

-NSAIDs can also affect kidney function
+NSAIDs can also affect kidney function and some people find it worsens the wheezing in asthma

 Weak Opioids